 I'm anxious.
-My baby is gassy and seems to try to poop, but cries and fusses a lot.
+My baby is gassy and seems to try to poop, but she cries and fusses a lot.
 Is there anything I can do to help her?
-And when should I be worried about her poop, if she doesn't go still?
+And when should I be worried about her poop if she doesn't go still?

 Breastfed Newborn Constipation

 Hi Rachel, I would suggest that you breastfeed as much as possible.
 Let your baby comfort feed during the day as well.
 Breast milk is a natural laxative and will help clear jaundice as well.
-Have your doctor keep an eye on baby’s weight gain and count of wet nappies.
+Have your doctor monitor your baby’s weight gain and count wet nappies.

 I Gave My Baby a Laxative

-"My son is 4 months old and he hasn't had a poo for almost 6 days now.
-I went to the GP a few days ago and she recommended a laxative, so I gave it to him.
-Then I browsed the internet and found out that babies could go up to 10 days without doing a poo and its normal and also not to give a baby laxatives because it might cause harm.
+"My son is four months old and hasn't had a poo for almost six days.
+I went to the GP a few days ago, and she recommended a laxative, so I gave it to him.
+Then I browsed the internet and found out that babies could go up to 10 days without a poo, and it's normal and also not to give a baby laxatives because it might cause harm.
 Breastfed babies apparently don't get constipated.
 So, I stopped giving him the laxative.
 I'm worried about the laxative I gave him - I hope it won't do any harm.
-I called a lactation consultant as well and she recommends to not give a laxative and to just wait it out."
+I also called a lactation consultant, and she recommends not giving a laxative and just waiting it out."

 Re: Four babies breastfed.

 "I have successfully breastfed four babies now.
-One is 9, one is 3, one is 1, and one is 6 weeks.
+One is 9, one is 3, one is 1, and one is six weeks.
 Of those four, none of them had daily bowel movements.
-Out of those four, one of them was actually constipated.
-Now I have learned that laxatives are horrible things, suppositories are also awful - so what's a mom to do?
+Out of those four, one of them was constipated.
+Now I have learned that laxatives are horrible things, and suppositories are also awful - so what's a mom to do?

 I turned to Welch's Concord Grape juice.
 (100% no added sugars etc...)
 REALLY!
-I put 3ml into a syringe and gave it to my daughter from the time she was two weeks old until the constipation went away at 10 months.
-If a few days had passed with no bowel movements, and she was acting crabby, or abnormal, I did this on the fourth day, every hour until she had a bowel movement.
+I put 3ml into a syringe and gave it to my daughter from when she was two weeks old until constipation went away at ten months.
+If a few days had passed with no bowel movements, and she was acting crabby or abnormal, I did this on the fourth day, every hour until she had a bowel movement.
 It is still a laxative, but it's a little more gentle and doesn't cause cramping.
 It never took more than 1-2 doses like this before she had a bowel movement.

-Once again, this is the ONLY baby I had out of four who actually was constipated.
-Signs of constipation include fussiness, sometimes gas, bloating (a large and hard tummy), and even grunting and wiggling, though if you have a newborn who is grunting I'd be more likely to get a hold of a pediatrician as grunting in a baby is also linked to breathing difficulties.
+Once again, this is the ONLY baby I had out of four who was constipated.
+Signs of constipation include fussiness, sometimes gas, bloating (a large and hard tummy), and even grunting and wiggling.
+However, if you have a newborn who grunts, I'd be more likely to get a hold of a pediatrician, as grunting in a baby is also linked to breathing difficulties.
 Usually, prolonged constipation leads to a decrease in appetite.

-If a laxative didn't make your baby go, I am doubting this is in fact constipation, just a personal opinion.
+If a laxative didn't make your baby go, I doubt that this is constipation, just a personal opinion.
 Breast milk is 100% natural and organic.
-So it is extremely digestible and it may be some time before your baby passes any stools at all.
+So it is highly digestible and may be some time before your baby passes any stools.

 My son is 6 1/2 weeks old, and to be honest, he hasn't had a bowel movement in about 5 or 6 days.
-He's not uncomfortable (in fact he sleeps through the night yay for mommy!!), he's not cranky, fussy, whiny, or vomiting.
-I can most likely count the number of soiled diapers he has had in the last 6 weeks, probably between 10 and 12.
-That's not very many for 6 weeks of pooping, but it is what is normal for him.
+He's not uncomfortable (in fact, he sleeps through the night, yay for mommy!!), and he's not cranky, fussy, whiny, or vomiting.
+I can most likely count the number of soiled diapers he has had in the last six weeks, probably between 10 and 12.
+That's not very many for six weeks of pooping, but it is what is normal for him.